The MCAT is a lengthy test you must take to gain entry to medical school. Read on if you want to know what is on the MCAT.

-The Medical College Admission Test (MCAT) is a multiple choice and computer-based exam that medical schools require for admission.
-This test can either make or break your chances of getting into the school of your choice.
-While the application process is becoming more holistic, many schools do have minimum MCAT requirements.
+The Medical College Admission Test (MCAT) is a multiple-choice, computer-based exam that medical schools require for admission.
+This test can make or break your chances of getting into your dream school.
+While the application process is becoming more holistic, many schools have minimum MCAT requirements.

 You will mainly encounter passage-based questions.
 There are several passages in each section covering various topics.

 The AAMC defines four critical reasoning skills that you should develop and refine while studying for each section:

 Variables include but are not limited to temperature changes, acidity alterations, and solubility changes.
 You will encounter graphs and charts.
 Your ability to follow trends and read research material is vital.

 You may also find Anatomy and Genetics to be helpful courses, but they are not as integral to your success on the exam as the listed courses.

-Examples of the types of questions that you might get asked can be found on the AAMC website.
-Taking a look at the AAMC’s example passages and reviewing them is a great way to start familiarizing yourself with the format of the test questions before choosing your study method.
+Examples of MCAT biochem questions can be found on the AAMC website.
+Examining the AAMC’s example passages is a great way to familiarize yourself with the format before choosing your study method.

-Overall this section is designed to test the following:
+Overall, this section is designed to test the following:

-The Chem/Phys section provides you with a Periodic Table, but calculators are not permitted.
+The Chem/Phys section provides a Periodic Table, but calculators are not permitted.
 You will need to remember most equations on your own.
-Examples of equations you should know from memory include kinetics equations, energy equations, and gas law equations.
-More complex, uncommon equations are typically provided within the passage.
+Examples of MCAT Physics equations you should know from memory include kinetics equations, energy equations, and gas law equations.
+More uncommon equations are typically provided.

-This section requires you to answer questions using your knowledge of physical and chemical science concepts along with your reasoning skills.
+You’ll need to answer questions using your knowledge of physical and chemical science concepts along with your reasoning skills.
 It tests your knowledge of chemical and physical principles used in the body's systems and the mechanisms that govern proper function.
 The section was designed to:

-This section asks you to solve and analyze problems by combining your knowledge of reasoning skills and foundational concepts of science.
+The MCAT Psychology and Sociology section asks you to solve and analyze problems by combining your reasoning skills and foundational science concepts.
 It tests your understanding of biological, psychological, and social factors about perceptions and reactions in the world.

 You can start studying for this section with practice questions from the AAMC here.